 These dogs love to dig and will tear up your gardens and lawn.
 It is best to maintain close supervision while he is playing out in the yard.

 The Australian Terrier is a very confident dog breed.
-So confident that he will challenge dogs that are bigger than he is.
+So confident that he will challenge dogs that are much bigger than he is.
 He can also be aggressive and bossy to other dogs in the house.

 Australian Terrier FAQs